ConnorDonegan/connordonegan.github.io/_posts/2025-02-10-spatial-plus.markdown

 </p>

 The results show that the spatial regression estimate is 'unbiased' and it has standard errors that are honest.
-We are also completely unsurprised that the RMSE for the SAR model is only 60% that of the OLS model.
-The results are very similar to pre-whitening.
+We are also completely unsurprised that the RMSE for the SAR model is only 65% that of the OLS model.
+The results are very similar to pre-whitening.[^bayes]

 <table border=1>
 <caption> Summary of Monte Carlo results, study 3: spatial autoregressive model. \(N=144\) observations on a \(12 \times 12 \) grid, \(\rho = 0.7\), \(\beta=0.5\), and \(M = 200\) Monte Carlo iterations.</caption>